rnalin/taplingo_matrix/README.md

  ```

  doing it and after you generate the command to generate .g, it will modify the service_locator_config.config.dart file.
 This file binds every port in the project automatically

+ ## Good To Know
+ - Always use Stream instead a Future
+ - To convert a Stream into a Future, use Stream.fromFuture() instead of "as stream"